 Why are project status reports important?

-Here’s an example of a project report template that can help you update the project’s progress, the milestones you’ve achieved and any possible changes you would like to make:
+Here’s an example of a project report template that can help you with updating your project’s progress and the milestones you’ve achieved:

 Also, having a clear idea of where things stand with each stage of your project planning can prevent delays down the line because this knowledge enables you to stay one step of your project’s status rather than playing catch-up with it.